The Eight Hundred: Release

 The film was originally scheduled to premiere on 15 June 2019 during the prestigious opening slot of the Shanghai International Film Festival but was pushed back to 5 July, due to "consultation between the production team and other entities".
-Before the withdrawal, the Chinese Red Culture Research Association, a non-governmental group, held an academic conference on filmmaking where attendees voiced opinions on the film.
+Before the withdrawal, the Chinese Red Culture Research Association, a group managed by the state-run Chinese Academy of Social Sciences, held an academic conference on filmmaking where attendees voiced opinions on the film.
 Attendees did not agree with the portrayal of the National Revolutionary Army, saying the film failed to portray "the class oppression within the ranks of the Kuomintang army, the misdeeds of its officers and its evil oppression of the people".
 According to a report published on the social media platform WeChat, the participants complained that the film excessively glorified the Kuomintang army.

 Afterwards, the film's screening at the Shanghai film festival was cancelled.
 Jia Zhangke, a prominent filmmaker, criticised the decision, saying on Sina Weibo "[things] cannot be done like that for the moviemaking business".

 The film was then delayed yet again from its 5 July 2019 release date.
-Pushed back by over a year for failing to pass the censors, on 2 August 2020, the producers announced that the film was scheduled for release on 21 August 2020 nationwide in China.
+Pushed back by over a year until 2 August 2020, the producers announced that the film was scheduled for release on 21 August 2020 nationwide in China.
 The theatrical version is said to be 13 minutes shorter than the one that would have screened in 2019 at the Shanghai film festival.